 Talking Freight Seminars

 The Federal Highway Administration's (FHWA's) Office of Freight Management and Operations and the Office of Planning host the "Talking Freight" seminars.
 The seminars are part of a broader Freight Professional Development Program aimed at providing technical assistance, training, tools, and information to help the freight and planning workforce meet the transportation challenges of tomorrow.
-Seminars are held on a monthly basis throughout the year and are open at no cost to all interested parties in both the public and private sectors.
+Seminars are held via web conference on a monthly basis throughout the year and are open at no cost to all interested parties in both the public and private sectors.
 There is no special equipment required to participate, all that is needed is a computer with Internet connectivity to view the presentations and audio can either be heard over the computer or phone.

 Register for Upcoming Seminars

 To register for a seminar, select the seminar topic in the table below.
-You will be taken to a registration form on the National Highway Institute Web site.
-You must register individually for each seminar in which you are interested.
-When registering you will be asked to enter your name, organization, phone number, and email address.
-This information will only be used to keep track of seminar participation and will not be shared with others.
-Please make sure you enter your email address correctly, as you will be sent login information via email.
-If you register for a seminar and later find out you can no longer attend, please inform Jennifer Symoun (SAIC) via email at Jennifer.E.Symoun@saic.com.
+You will be taken to a registration form.
+After submitting your registration you will receive an email with the login information for the seminar.
+If you register for a seminar and later find out you can no longer attend, please inform Chip Millard via e-mail at Chip.Millard@dot.gov.

 Talking Freight seminars may be eligible for 1.5 AICP Certification Maintenance Credits.
 In order to receive credit, you must attend the full seminar and login to the seminar with your full name or type your full name into the chat area during the seminar if you are in a room with a group of people.
 Visit the AICP Web site for more information about AICP Certification Maintenance Credits.

 |Tuesday, April 26th from 1:00 PM to 2:30 PM ET

 ||Freight for All: Defining Major Equity Considerations in Goods Movement